serverpod/relic/doc/site/docs/02-reference/08-pipeline.md

 The Pipeline class uses a recursive composition pattern where each middleware wraps the next one in the chain:

-1. **Request Flow**: Middleware processes requests from outermost to innermost
+1. **Request Flow**: Middleware processes requests from outermost to innermost.
-2. **Response Flow**: Middleware processes responses from innermost to outermost
+2. **Response Flow**: Middleware processes responses from innermost to outermost.

 When you call `addMiddleware()`, it creates a new `Pipeline` instance that stores the current middleware and a reference to the parent composition.
 When `addHandler()` is finally called, it recursively builds the middleware chain by wrapping each handler with its middleware.